SteveJustin1963/echo-Z80/README.md

 A simple Z80 echo program to test serial interfaces

-When you start it it displays
+When you start it displays

 ```
 Echo 2020